runtimeterror04/Project/README.md

 ```

 As of now, the speech-to-text _will only accept mp3 audio file_
-Please entire the entire file path, file name, and the file extension while using it.
+Please enter the entire file path, file name, and the file extension while using it.

 Transcribing audio will take slightly longer than the duration of the audio.
 During this time it will show **_(not responding)_**.
 Please be patient and wait for the transcript to be completed.